 Brighton in East Sussex is vibrant, hip and the most happening of British seaside cities.
 For historical hot spots, cool eateries and traditional seaside fun read on for a local’s guide on how to have the best day trip to Brighton.

 A Brighton day trip makes the perfect day out from London.
 Tucked between the South Downs and the English Channel, the city is just over an hour from London by train.
 Many of the best things to do in Brighton are just a short walk from the station.
 Lucky for you I’ve lived near Brighton for decades so I know it inside out.
 Here’s how to spend a day in Brighton, the British seaside town that really rocks.
 My Brighton…

 Best things to do on a Brighton day trip

-Scroll to the end to find my Brighton day trip itinerary map
+Scroll to the end to find my Brighton map with day trip itinerary and self-guided walk

 Banksy in Brighton